Dictator5869/DBOG-Vulkan/README.md

 # DBOG-Vulkan

-This is a specific config file to run a DBOG in vulkan credit goes to: https://github.com/doitsujin/dxvk for making the original DLL file and credit to: https://github.com/Sporif/dxvk-async
+This is a specific config file to run DBOG with a  Vulkan-based implementation of D3D9. credit goes to: https://github.com/doitsujin/dxvk for making the original DLL file and credit to: https://github.com/Sporif/dxvk-async